isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-cockroaches-come-out-at-night/index.md

 In other words, studies indicate that cockroaches too have a resting session like other creatures on this planet.

-Here, Professor Irene Tobler
-- Borbely best sums up the activity of the roaches inthree clear stages: locomotion, limb or antenna movement (no locomotion), and a period of immobility.
+Here, Professor Irene Tobler-Borbely best sums up the activity of the roaches inthree clear stages: locomotion, limb or antenna movement (no locomotion), and a period of immobility.
 And this period of hiatus is the same a human's "sleeping" period.

 So, if you are not finding traces of these little monsters during the daylight, probably they are taking a siesta. .. * LOL! *